betaflight/betaflight.com/docs/wiki/tuning/older/3-4-tuning-notes.md

 In the classical betaflight PID system, D setpoint weight assists P in initiating turns.
 Typically D setpoint weight climbs quicker and relatively earlier than P. Adding more D setpoint weight, and reducing P a little, can reduce PID overshoot without losing stick sensitivity.

-Smart Feed forward changes the D setpoint weight behaviour, such that it replaces P entirely, but only when it is greater than P (and in the same direction).
+Smart Feed forward changes the D setpoint weight behavior, such that it replaces P entirely, but only when it is greater than P (and in the same direction).
 For it to work, the D setpoint value must be set significantly higher than usual - up to 2.0 or more.
 Then, a large part of the initial part of a turn is driven very hard by D weight, and P doesn't need to do so much.
 In some settings, this can reduce overshoot a bit.

 ### Absolute Control